Streampunk/dynamorse-deprecated/README.md

 Mac and linux users may have to prepend `sudo` to the above.

 Dynamorse depends on modules that use native C++ bindings that compile with node-gyp.
-To use these modules, you many need to install a C++ compiler and python on your system if these are not present.
+To use these modules, you many need to install a C++ compiler and python on your system.
 On Windows, compilation has been tested using the community edition of Microsoft Visual Studio.

 At this time, dynamorse is not intended for use as dependency in other projects.
 However, you may wish to install dynamorse locally in a `node_modules` sub-folder.
 In which case: